Management

 409-356-0389

 Ryan Hannum joined the Flower Garden Banks National Marine Sanctuary team in 2021.
-He obtained his B.S. in Biology at Oregon State University and completed other coursework pertaining to the zoo and aquarium industry.
-In 2015, Ryan began working at the Aquarium at Moody Gardens as a coral conservation biologist working with various institutions, such as Rice University, on coral-symbiodiniaceae associated relationships and ecological importance.
-He also worked as a partnered member of the Florida Reef Tract Rescue Project captively housing and caring for 100 coral colonies endemic to the Florida Reef Tract that has in the last few years been attacked by Stony Coral Tissue Loss Disease.
+Prior to joining the sanctuary team, he obtained his B.S. in Biology at Oregon State University and completed other coursework pertaining to the zoo and aquarium industry.
+In 2015, Ryan began working at the Aquarium at Moody Gardens as a coral conservation biologist.
+He worked as a partnered member of the Florida Reef Tract Rescue Project, housing and caring for 100+ coral colonies endemic to the Florida Reef Tract that have been devastated by Stony Coral Tissue Loss Disease.
 During his tenure with Moody Gardens, Ryan served as a volunteer scientific diver for FGBNMS where he has been able to contribute his hands-on knowledge of coral biology to the benefit of the corals within the banks.

 Josh Harvey (Affiliate)